mmbman/Katagiri/1988-10-05-Review-and-Renew.md

 **Katagiri**: Forever.
 That is longevity. *[He laughs.]*

 That is called *jumyō* in Japanese: lifespan.
-You know lifespan is a little bit limited, if you use the word lifespan.
-But jumyō is not lifespan, [it is] endless life. *Ju* is longevity, *myō* is life.
-So something continuous from past to the present to the future.
+If you use the word lifespan, it’s a little bit limited, but jumyō is not [really] lifespan, [it is] endless life. *Ju* is longevity, *myō* is life.
+So, something continuous from past to the present to the future.
 This is longevity; eternity.
 Eternal continuation.

 #### 1:05:02 end of recording